boazsegev/iodine/SPEC-Websocket-Draft.md

 ## Iodine Collection Extension

-The following extension is meant to allow iodine to manage connection memory and resource allocation while relieving developers from rewriting the same workflow of connection storing (`on_open do ALL_WS << self; end `) and management.
+The biggest benefit from Iodine's Collection Extension is that it allows the creation of pub/sub plugins and other similar extensions that require access to all the connected Websockets - no nee for the plugin to ask "where's the list" or "add this code to `on_open`" or anything at all, truly "plug and play".

-This extension should be easy enough to implement using a loop or an array within the each process context.
-These methods do **not** cross process boundaries and they are meant to help implement more advanced features (they aren't a feature on their own).
+This extension should be easy enough to implement using a loop or an array within each process context.
+These methods do **not** cross process boundaries and they are meant to help implement more advanced features (they aren't a feature as much as an "access point").

+Internally, this extension also allows iodine to manage connection memory and resource allocation while relieving developers from rewriting the same workflow of connection storing (`on_open do ALL_WS << self; end `) and management.
+Knowing that the user doesn't keep Websocket object references, allows Iodine to safely optimize it's memory use.

 * `Iodine::Websocket.each` (class method) will run a block of code for each connected Websocket Callback Object **belonging to the current process**.
 This can be called from outside of a Websocket Callback Object as well.